inke-uofs/Ref-Scape/README.md

     - if you have previously generated a key for another group library you can use it.
 When you click on the link to generate a new key there is a "Manage all access keys" link at the bottom of the main white text area, just after the red form buttons.
 This will take you to a list of your keys and you can copy the pre-existing key.

 	6. It may take a while to sync if you have a big library.

+Usage

+	- the Search box currently searches titles.
+Matching items will be highlighted with a red circle.
+	- clicking on a node will highlight the corresponding entry in the Zotero window at the bottom.
+	- right-clicking a node will allow you to link it to another node.
+Click on "Add Link" and then left click on the node you want to link to.